Using Google Analytics to understand and grow your business

 This experience of understanding client goals, and helping them achieve those goals through the success of their websites, has proven to be a valuable skill since joining End Point’s team.
 Beyond having the ability to help clients with their websites, this knowledge has also been helpful internally.
 I keep a close eye on where our website traffic is coming from, including seeing which blog posts resonate with different audiences.
 I have made recommendations for adjustments to poor-performing pages, and taken time to analyze pages with high bounce rates, to see whether the bounce rates are due to the page not being well-constructed or due to traffic not being properly directed.
 I also take note of any industry changes, and make website adjustments to accommodate those changes.
 For example, End Point has a plethora of skill in many programming languages, and if we see one language gaining popularity we will make a point to highlight it more prominently.

 I look forward to continuing to use Google Analytics to strengthen our company websites and to help our clients strengthen theirs.
-Please don’t hesitate to reach out at [email protected] if you would like to learn more.
+Please don’t hesitate to reach out if you would like to learn more.